-Mr. Ellerbrook, 61, was elected to the Board in 2002.
+Mr. Ellerbrook, 62, was elected to the Board in 2002.
 He is Chairman of the Compensation and Management Development Committee and serves on the Corporate Governance and Nominating Committee.
-His energy-industry career consists of 30+ years.
-He has served as Chairman and CEO of Vectren Corporation, an Evansville, Indiana based publicly traded company, since 2000, from which he has announced his retirement effective May 31, 2010.
-Mr. Ellerbrook will continue to serve as the non-executive Chairman of Vectren Corporation subsequent to May 31, 2010.
+From 2000 to 2010, he served as Chairman and CEO of Vectren Corporation, an Evansville, Indiana based publicly traded company.
+He will continue to serve as the non-executive Chairman of Vectren Corporation until May 11, 2011.
+Mr. Ellerbrook brings to the Board, among other skills and qualifications, a 30+ year management career in the energy industry.
+He also has significant experience as a senior executive of a large public company and significant experience in finance.

 Mr. Ellerbrook holds a BS in Accounting from Ball State University.
-He serves as Chairman and a member of the Board of Trustees of the University of Evansville.
+He serves as Chairman of the Board of Trustees of the University of Evansville.
 Mr. Ellerbrook serves in leadership positions for numerous nonprofit and civic organizations.